Man Group CEO hits back at critics

 In November, Reuters reported one top 15 shareholder saying the fund manager was "ripe for a management reshuffle".
 Last Friday the Financial Times reported that top 10 institutional investors had given Clarke a "window" in which to lift the share price.

-Clarke's comments come as Man said client withdrawals slowed to a net $1 billion (617 million pounds) in the three months to March 31.
+Clarke's comments come as Man said client withdrawals had slowed to a net $1 billion in the three months to March 31.
 Analysts at Numis had expected a $1.5 billion net outflow.
 In comparison, the firm saw $2.5 billion of net outflows in the final three months of 2011.

 Total assets under management fell to $59 billion from $59.5 billion at the end of February.